This seven-story giant boulder has attracted UFO conferences, Hopi spiritualists, and the engineers of a “rejuvenation machine.”

 Geologically speaking, Giant Rock—located in California’s Mojave Desert—is roughly seven stories high and covers almost 6,000 square feet.
 Some say it is the largest freestanding boulder in the world.

-While the rock has been a Native American spiritual site for thousands of years, the modern back story of the boulder begins in the 1930s, when a German immigrant and miner named Frank Critzer met a pilot named George Van Tassel.
-They became friends and Van Tassel loaned Critzer 30 dollars to buy mining equipment.
-Critzer then dug out a 400 square foot home for himself directly beneath the the giant rock.
-This made the locals think he was crazy but since he was known to point a shotgun at those who approached his underground home, no one inquired further.
-In addition to being a notoriously gruff customer, Critzer was also a radio enthusiast, and is said to have set up a radio antenna on top of the rock for better reception.
+While the rock has been a Native American spiritual site for thousands of years, the modern backstory of the boulder begins in the 1930s, when a German immigrant and miner named Frank Critzer met a pilot named George Van Tassel.
+The pair became fast friends and Van Tassel loaned Critzer 30 dollars to buy mining equipment.
+Critzer then dug out a 400-square-foot home for himself directly beneath the rock.
+Some locals thought he was crazy, but since he was known to point a shotgun at those who approached his underground home, no one inquired further.
+Critzer was also a radio enthusiast, and is said to have set up a radio antenna on top of the rock for better reception.

-Long before Van Tassel or Frank Critzer were around, the Giant Rock was also a spiritual site for thousands of years, used by Native American tribes in ceremonies and prophecy.
-Hopi shamans have suspected since the 1920s that the future of the 21st century would be foretold at the Giant Rock, based on how the rock cracked.
+Long before Van Tassel or Frank Critzer were around, Giant Rock was a spiritual site for thousands of years, used by Native American tribes in ceremonies and prophecy.
+Hopi shamans have suspected since the 1920s that the future of the 21st century would be foretold at Giant Rock, based on how the rock cracked.
 In February 2000, a giant chunk of the rock did indeed break off.
-Spiritual leader Shri Naath Devi interpreted the break in a positive light: “the Mother had opened her arms to us, cracking open her heart for the whole world to see.”
+Spiritual leader Shri Naath Devi interpreted the break in a positive light, saying, “the Mother had opened her arms to us, cracking open her heart for the whole world to see.”
 It is speculated the break was the result of fires burned under the giant rock in what was once Frank Critzer’s underground home.